KJasman/CSC360-Handbook/Chapter1.typ

 Similar to Git, it is difficult to progress through your career as a software developer without running into Linux.
 For many who primarily use Windows or Mac systems, you can get around your system fairly well without using Bash/Zsh, Powershell, or alternative command line client.
 Not so for Linux.
 Most Linux systems are faster and more effective to navigate via command line.

+The Linux command line might look intimidating at first, but it’s one of the most empowering tools you can learn.
+Instead of pointing and clicking around with a mouse, you tell your computer exactly what you want it to do with short text commands.

+== Getting Around: Basic Navigation

++ `pwd`: "where am I right now?". `pwd` stands for "print working directory"; it tells you the exact folder you are currently sitting in.

++ `ls`: "What do we have here?". `ls` lists all the files in your current (or an alternatively specified) directory.

+Some flags can be used to specify additional behaviour for `ls`.
+For instance: `ls -l` shows additional details, and `ls -a` shows all files -- including any hidden files.

++ `cd`: "change directory". `cd` allows us to move from one directory to another.
+You can navigate either with relative paths, providing directions from your current location, or by absolute paths (by providing the absolute path to a directory).

+Additionally, remember that `cd ..` moves "up" one level in the folder structure, and `cd ~` will always take you to your home directory.

+Experiment with these to get the hang of them: command line is a must-have skill in your career as a developer!

+== File Management

++ `mkdir`: "create a new directory". `mkdir` allows us to create a directory with a name of our choosing by running `mkdir <new-folder>`; where "`<new-folder>`" is replaced by the name of your folder.

+Note that you may create a folder in a different directory by providing a path to the folder in combination with the foldername.
+E.g: `mkdir ../<new-folder>` will create a folder named "`<new-folder>`" in the previous directory (one level up).

++ `rmdir`: "remove an (empty) directory".
+We may use `rmdir` as a safer way to remove unwanted folders.

+Since there is no "recycle bin" from which we may restore content delted by command line, `rmdir` guarantees us that the directory we are removing is empty.

++ `touch`: "create an empty file". `touch` creates an empty file if one of the same name does not already exist, otherwise updates the time it was last modified without making changes.

+E.g: `touch somefile.txt`.

++ `cp`: "copy". `cp` copies files from one location to another.
+E.g: `cp somefile.txt backup-somefile.txt` will create a duplicate of `somefile.txt's` contents, named `backup-somefiles.txt`.

+Similarly to `cp`, we have `mv`: "move". `mv` *#underline[moves]* files from one location to another, so the original will no longer remain.
+E.g: `mv somefile.txt backup-somefile.txt` will obliterate `somefile.txt` and create `backup-somefile.txt` with the same name.

+Interestingly, `mv` is commonly used to drive the "file rename" mechanism, as the content remains the same.

++ `rm`: "remove files". `rm` is used to remove both files and folders, but #underline[use this carefully]!
+As mentioned above, command line does not have a way to easily recover deleted files, so make sure you are deleting only the items you truly wish to never see again.

+Example useage: `rm somefile.txt`.
+This obliterates `somefile.txt`.
+Useage can be extended to directories by appending the `-r` ("recurse") flag, to delete the directory and all its contents: `rm /somedir`.

+== Peeking Into Files

++ `cat`: "print file contents". `cat` literally performs concatenation and print, but is most often used to show the complete contents of a file.
+Assuming we have `somefile.txt` and are in the same directory, we may display it to terminal with: `cat somefile.txt`.

+Because `cat` performs concatenation, we may use it to combine files with some handy output redirection: `cat somefile.txt otherfile.txt > someotherfile.txt`, where `someotherfile.txt` contains the concatenation of both files.

++ `less`: "scroll through a file". `less` allows us to open a file so that we may scroll up/down with a keyboard.
+E.g: `less somefile.txt`.
+We may exit this mode by selecting `q`.

++ `head` and `tail`: "start from beginnind/end of a file". `head` allows us to peak at the head (top) or `tail` (bottom) of our file, by default showing the first 10 lines.
+This can be customized with the `-n` flag to show more lines.

+E.g: `head -n 20 somefile.txt` will show the first 20 lines.

++ `wc`: "count words". `wc` by default prints the number of lines(`-l`), words(`-w`) and bytes(`-c`) in that order, and may print only one of these as specified by a given flag.

+E.g: `wc -l somefile.txt` will print the number of lines in the specified file.

+== Searching & Finding

++ `grep`: "search for text"

 = Makefile Basics

 Makefiles allow us to simplify compilation.
 Generally, compiling a series of files correctly can be complicated; requiring fairly lengthy strings.